chromeunagi/datashop/README.md

 # datashop
-datashop is a end-to-end encrypted file store
+datashop is an end-to-end encrypted file store